 The Williams Unified School District (the "District") is located in Williams, California and was established in 1954.
 There were no changes in the boundaries of the District during the current year.
-The District is currently operating one elementary school, one upper elementary school, one junior high school, one junior senior high school, and a continuation high school.
+The District is currently operating one elementary school, one upper elementary school, one junior senior high school, and a continuation high school.